Travel Update

 Which are the Nordic countries?

 The Nordic countries are Iceland, Norway, Denmark, Sweden and Finland.
-The Nordic region also encompasses overseas territories of these countries, including Greenland and the Faroe Islands which belong to the Kingdom of Denmark.
+The Nordic region also encompasses these countries' overseas territories, including Greenland and the Faroe Islands, which are part of the Kingdom of Denmark.

 Why are they called Nordic countries?